-(1) If any person (in this section called the defendant), upon receipt of a letter of demand or service upon him of a summons demanding payment of any debt, consents in writing to judgment in favour of the creditor (in this section called the plaintiff) for the amount of the debt and the costs claimed

-- (a) if no summons has been issued, a copy of the letter of demand; and - (b) the defendant's written consent to judgment, - enter judgment in favour of the plaintiff for the amount of the debt and the costs for which the defendant has consented to judgment; and - (ii) if it appears from the defendant's written consent to judgment that he has also consented to an order of court for payment in specified instalments or otherwise of the amount of the debt and costs in respect of which he has consented to judgment, order the defendant to pay the judgment debt and costs in specified instalments or otherwise in accordance with his consent, and such order shall be deemed to be an order of the court mentioned in section 65A(1). - (2) The provisions of section 57(3) and (4) shall apply in respect of the judgment and court order referred to in subsection (1) of this section.
+- (1) If any person (in this section called the defendant), upon receipt of a letter of demand or service upon him of a summons demanding payment of any debt, consents in writing to judgment in favour of the creditor (in this section called the plaintiff) for the amount of the debt and the costs claimed in the letter of demand or summons, or for any other amount, the clerk of the court shall, on the written request of the plaintiff or his attorney accompanied by- - (a) if no summons has been issued, a copy of the letter of demand; and - (b) the defendant's written consent to judgment, - (i) enter judgment in favour of the plaintiff for the amount of the debt and the costs for which the defendant has consented to judgment; and - (ii) if it appears from the defendant's written consent to judgment that he has also consented to an order of court for payment in specified instalments or otherwise of the amount of the debt and costs in respect of which he has consented to judgment, order the defendant to pay the judgment debt and costs in specified instalments or otherwise in accordance with his consent, and such order shall be deemed to be an order of the court mentioned in section 65A(1). - (2) The provisions of section 57(3) and (4) shall apply in respect of the judgment and court order referred to in subsection (1) of this section.